noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 [...Thanks.]

 Depending on how you look at it, her opinion might have sounded cold.
-However, the words Alice said... were very gentle words… as she said it didn’t matter what path I chose, and when I needed help, she would always be there to lend a hand.
+However, the words Alice said... were very gentle words... as she said it didn’t matter what path I chose, and when I needed help, she would always be there to lend a hand.
 After thanking Alice, I walked through the night streets for a while before I used Teleportation Magic to return to my room.